oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code.

 OpenC2 Consumers that receive the 'update file' Command:
+* upon successful parsing and initiating the processing of the 'update file' Command, OpenC2 Consumers MAY respond with Response status code 102.
+* upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file, OpenC2 Consumers SHOULD respond with Response status code 200.
 * but cannot parse or process the 'update file' Command:
     * MUST NOT respond with the 200 status code.
     * SHOULD respond with the 400 status code.